 A survey of domestic violence data in Australia revealed that 1 in 3 women and 1 in 5 men have experienced at least one incident of violence from a current or former partner since the age of 15.

 Domestic violence occurs between people who are or have been in a close relationship.
 It can happen in heterosexual or same-sex relationships and to both me and women.
-Domestic violence and family violence can take many forms, this includes physical harm, initiation, threats, emotional, mental, financial and psychological abuse.
+Domestic violence and family violence can take many forms, this includes physical harm, initiation, threats, and emotional, mental, financial and psychological abuse.

 When people think of domestic violence they tend to think of female victims, however, it is important to note that domestic violence can and does happen to both genders.

-The issue with male domestic violence is that in a lot of cases men are afraid to admit that they are in an abusive relationship and that they are being abused by a woman that they love.
+The issue with male domestic violence is that in a lot of cases, men are afraid to admit that they are in an abusive relationship and that they are being abused by a woman that they love.

 For men and women alike, having a domestically violent partner can leave you depressed and anxious, and can increase your risk of having a drug or alcohol problem.
-Because men are traditionally thought to be physically stronger than women, men are often less likely to report domestic violence in your heterosexual relationship due to embarrassment and shame.
+Because men are traditionally thought to be physically stronger than women, men are often less likely to report domestic violence in a heterosexual relationship due to embarrassment and shame.

 In some cases, the man is afraid that the woman will become more violent if they speak up, and if there are children involved they are worried that the mother might take the children and they will then become the object of her aggression.